 - Battery powered trail camera

-These models look identical, like in the picture.
-The easiest way to tell the specific model is to look on the box the camera came in, the model code will be on the back.
-If you don't have the original packaging any more, try to remember the time you bought the camera.
-If it was purchased before December 2019, you almost certainly have an NCIP9WF.
-If it was purchased after December 2019 you almost certainly have an NCIP2WF.
-You can also check the email you were sent when you purchased the item, or when it was dispatched to you.
+These models look nearly identical, like in the picture.
+The easiest way to tell the specific model is to look on the box the camera came in, the model code will be on the back, or there will be a tag on the end of the cable on the camera.
+If you don't have the original packaging any more, try to remember the time you bought the camera, and check the email that was sent to confirm the order.

 These cameras are white and significantly larger than the other WI-Fi cameras we offer.